simonmichael/hledger_site/src/1.30/hledger.md

 The need to precede add-on command options with `--` when invoked from hledger is awkward.
 (See Command options, Constructing command lines.)

-A UTF-8-aware system locale must be configured to work with non-ascii data.
-(See Unicode characters, Troubleshooting.)
+A system locale with a suitable text encoding must be configured to work with non-ascii data.
+(See Text encoding, Troubleshooting.)

 On Microsoft Windows, depending whether you are running in a CMD window or a Cygwin/MSYS/Mintty window and how you installed hledger, non-ascii